 With trust ratings for over 7,500 websites produced by real journalists, NewsGuard gives you all the context you need as you read news online.
 Try NewsGuard today for free with a two-week trial.
 After two weeks, membership costs just $4.95/month in the U.S., £4.95 in the UK or €4.95 in the EU.

-Once you install NewsGuard’s free browser plugin, NewsGuard rating icons will begin to appear next to links on search engines and social media feeds, including Facebook, Twitter, Google, and Bing.
+1. NewsGuard’s browser extension displays red and green rating icons next to links on search engines, social media feeds, and other platforms.